pmalmgren/vapor/README.md

 ## vapor

-`vapor` is a Python library that aims to make cloud and serverless simple.
+`vapor` is a Python library that aims to make cloud and serverless development simple.
 It does this by turning functions into running servers.

 The goal of `vapor` is to provide a tighter feedback loop that can be used to rapidly develop, prototype, and test cloud services and functions.